ARMmbed/mbed-client/README.md

 The **Write** operation is used to change the value of a Resource, an array of Resources Instances or multiple Resources from an Object Instance.
 The operation permits multiple Resources to be modified within the same instance of the operation.

 Any readable Resource can have attributes which are considered during the **Observe** operation.
-The following attributes are used and further explained in the table below:
+The following attributes are used:

 - Minimum Period
 - Maximum Period